CherylRachael/PLPBasicGitAssignment-/README.md

 2. Local Folder Setup:

-  - Create a new folder on your local machine (e.g., "PLPBasicGitAssignment").
+  - Create a new folder on your local machine : PLPBasicGitAssignment

   - Open a terminal or command prompt and navigate to the created folder.